pmanolak/docs/en/development/testing.rst

     ],

-The recommended strategy for medium and large applications is the TransactionStrategy, as it also leaves the test cases after each run in a more clean state, making cross-contamination and side-effects less likely.
+The recommended strategy for medium and large applications is the ``TransactionStrategy``, as using rollbacks to undo changes from tests is simpler to maintain, and reduces the chances of cross-contamination and side-effects between tests.
-As pointed out before, the fixture's should not have primary keys fixated, and neither should the tests expect fixture data with a specific ID.
-Instead, query the fixtures before your test run and use those then for the subsequent tests.

 Fixture Factories
 -----------------